ernichechelski/ernichechelski/README.md

 Clean scalable codebase means that app architecture should not be afraid of every suprising client change 😃

 Projects, which I used to work in:
-- Async transmission to/from external device via bluetooth for automotive market.
+- Async transmission to/from external device via bluetooth for automotive market. 🚗 🔵 🦷
-- Started from the very beggining complex app that supports thousands of shop owners in Poland as their main tool. 🇵🇱
+- Started from the very beggining complex app that supports thousands of shop owners in Poland as their main tool. 🇵🇱 🛒 👨‍💼 🧑‍💼
-- Couple of fintech apps for very different markets Europe, USA, Africa. 🌎
+- Couple of fintech apps for very different markets: Europe, USA, Africa. 🌎 🏦

 ## What's next? 🤔

 I plan to update this profile with all knowledge which I have gained during my 4 year journey as iOS Developer. 😄